milkshakeiii/Lifeform/test.rst

 Follow these steps in a console::

-    > go to SYS3 root directory
+    [go to SYS3 root directory]
     > conda env create --file=conda_env.yaml -n ramulator
-    >> create a conda environment from the conda_env.yaml file and name it ramulator
+    ---> create a conda environment from the conda_env.yaml file and name it ramulator
     > activate ramulator
-    >> activate the conda enviroment
+    ---> activate the conda enviroment
     > conda install swig
     > conda install cmake
-    > go to S3_CPP root directory
+    [go to S3_CPP root directory}
     > python cmake.py -ac
-    >> build the C++ portion of ramulator.
+    ---> build the C++ portion of ramulator.
-    >> -ac ensures that everything is built and old builds are deleted.
+    ---> -ac ensures that everything is built and old builds are deleted.
     > pip install git+https://github.com/pennmem/bptools.git
-    >> install the bp tools library from our github
-    > go back to SYS3 directory
+    ---> install the bp tools library from our github [go back to SYS3 directory]
     > python ramulator_main.py
-    >> execute ramulator.
+    ---> execute ramulator.
-    >> at this point you should be able to successfully load configuration files.
+    ---> at this point you should be able to successfully load configuration files.

 Deployment